markonisic/docker-install-ansible/README.md

 # docker-install-ansible
-Ansible playbook which install Docker on remote nodes
+Ansible playbook which installs Docker on remote nodes